Using Web Analytics to Measure Digital Marketing Goals

 “Goals (with a capital G) are a way to measure business objectives for your website in Google Analytics.
 Goals must correspond to a measurable action performed by your website’s visitors, for example, a visit to a ‘thank you’ page.
 This combination of a business objective and a measurable action make up a Goal.”

 This definition of a goal is courtesy of Google.
 So then what’s a key performance indicator (KPI)?
-A KPI is something that’s used in web analytics that helps you track to progress of your goals.
+A KPI is something that’s used in web analytics that helps you track the progress of your goals.

 Measuring time